ainzzorl/goodcode/CONTRIBUTING.md

 ### Do you want to write a new article?

 * First, propose it in an issue.
-Don't start writing the article until you got positive feedback from a mantainer.
+Don't start writing the article until you got positive feedback from a maintainer.
 * Start writing from the [article template](./ARTICLE_TEMPLATE.md).
 When it's ready, open a new pull request.